China says Australia parroting Trump with coronavirus criticism

 Bilateral ties between Australia and China have soured in recent years, with Canberra accusing Beijing of meddling in its domestic affairs and raising concerns about what it sees as China’s growing influence in the Pacific region.

 Trading ties remain strong.
-China is Australia’s largest trading partner, buying more than one-third of the country’s total exports and sending more than a million tourists and students there each year.
+China is Australia’s largest trading partner, buying more than one-third of the country’s total exports and sending more than a million tourists and students there each year in an exchange worth more than A$189 billion ($119 billion).

-Australia’s Treasurer Josh Frydenberg said on Wednesday Canberra did not want to weaken its trading relationship with China - worth more than A$189 billion ($119 billion) - but it would not by silenced.
+Australia’s Treasurer Josh Frydenberg said Canberra did not want to weaken its trading relationship with China but it would not by silenced.

 “What we want to do is obviously defend Australia’s national interest in whatever realm that is, and we’ll continue to do so,” Frydenberg told the Australian Broadcasting Corp.